Sebastianhju/Runeterra-5e/Runes.md

 ### Conditioning  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Resolve/Conditioning.png" Align=left width=7% height=7%>

-Whenever you score a _takedown_ on a creature of a _Challenge Rating_ of 1 or higher, you gain a stack of _Conditioning_ giving you the following benefits :
+Whenever you score a _takedown_ on a creature of a _Challenge Rating_ of 1 or higher, you gain a stack of _Conditioning_ giving you the following benefits:

-**Conditioning**
+**Conditioning Scaling**
 |Amount|Effect|
 |---|---|
 |10|You take 1 less damage from attack damage sources|